Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 There are certain things that can vastly improve the performance of transformer models

 ## 1. Positional Encodings
 The position of the words can play a major role in its meaning.
 So we encode the postion of the words also.
 This will shift the word in the vector space along a particular dimension, closer to other words with the same index.
 This will let the model have a better understanding of the context.
-This shift should not be too large, or else the positional similarity will overwrite the semantics similarity with other words.So, we encode the position as sine and cosine wave .
+This shift should not be too large, or else the positional similarity will overwrite the semantics similarity with other words.So, we encode the position as sine and cosine waves.

 ![Alt text](<Screenshot from 2023-11-08 21-33-22.png>)